gslf/RustLandia/README.md

 Experimenting in Rust

-## CONTENTS
+## Sims - Simulations

 ### Conway's Game of Life
-Conway’s Game of Life (Toroidal Grid)

-**Classic rules:**
-- A live cell with 2 or 3 live neighbors survives.
-- A dead cell with exactly 3 live neighbors becomes alive.
-- Otherwise, the cell dies or stays dead.
+Conway’s Game of Life on a Toroidal Grid.
+A live cell with 2 or 3 live neighbors survives.
+A dead cell with exactly 3 live neighbors becomes alive.
+Otherwise, the cell dies or stays dead.

-**Toroidal topology:**
-The world “wraps” around itself.
-Neighbors beyond the right edge are on the left edge (and vice versa), and the same for top/bottom.
-This eliminates hard borders and yields more uniform behavior.
+## Visuals
+### Matrix Rain
+Matrix rain is a cascading stream of glowing Katakana characters, flowing endlessly down the screen like digital rainfall.